Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Introduction

+Much less attention has been paid to the second-order (quadrupole) moment: the alignment characterized by a zero value of the average angular momentum.
+It is known, however, that quantum magnetometers based on alignment can be characterized by significant advantages: the absence of dead zones \cite{Ben-Kish_Romalis_2010, Wang_Wu_Xiao_Wang_Peng_Guo_2021}, small orientation error \cite{Hovde_Patton_Versolato_Corsini_Rochester_Budker_2011, Zhang_Kanta_Wickenbrock_Guo_Budker_2023}, and low drift \cite{Rosner_Beck_Fierlinger_Filter_Klau_Kuchler_Rosner_Sturm_Wurm_Sun_2022}.
+The description of the alignment effects in alkali metals is given in \cite{Akbar_Kozbial_Elson_Meraki_Kolodynski_Jensen_2024, Weis_Bison_Pazgalev_2006}, and developed for quasi-stationary cases in \cite{Meraki_Elson_Ho_Akbar_Kozbial_Kolodynski_Jensen_2023}.
+The theoretical definition of higher-order moments is given in \cite{Blum_2012, Omont_1977}.
+In \cite{Breschi_Weis_2012, LeGal_Lieb_Beato_Jager_Gilles_Palacios-Laloy_2019, Meraki_Elson_Ho_Akbar_Kozbial_Kolodynski_Jensen_2023}, zero-field, alignment-based magnetometers that do not use the SERF effect were proposed.
+In our recent work \cite{Petrenko_Vershovskii_2025}, however, it was shown that the SERF mode can also be achieved in alignment, although a theoretical explanation for this effect has not yet been given.
+The elements of the theory developed in \cite{Breschi_Weis_2012, Happer_Tam_1977, Meraki_Elson_Ho_Akbar_Kozbial_Kolodynski_Jensen_2023} that are most relevant for the present study are also summarized in \cite{Petrenko_Vershovskii_2025}.
 The present work is a continuation of \cite{Petrenko_Vershovskii_2025}.
 It is focused on anomalous phenomena arising at high concentrations of atoms in zero magnetic fields, when a small part of circular polarization, corresponding to an ellipticity angle $\chi \le 1^\circ$, is mixed with the linear polarization of the pump light.
 Bistability in atomic vapors under optical pumping was first investigated in \cite{Fortson_Heckel_1987}, then in \cite{Klipstein_Lamoreaux_Fortson_1996, Andalkar_Warrington_Romalis_Lamoreaux_Heckel_Fortson_2002, Chen_Xiang_Jin_Xiao_Peng_Guo_2024}.
-It was shown that under the influence of spin-exchange, collective effects arise, as a result of which the atoms tend to be in one "squeezed" state - which, in fact, is the essence of the SERF effect.
-By "squeezed" we mean a state in which spin-exchange relaxation is significantly suppressed due to the predominance of atoms in the same spin state; in the case of alignment, such a state can be, for example, a superposition of states with opposite angular momentum projections.
-The present work differs fundamentally from \cite{Fortson_Heckel_1987, Klipstein_Lamoreaux_Fortson_1996, Andalkar_Warrington_Romalis_Lamoreaux_Heckel_Fortson_2002, Chen_Xiang_Jin_Xiao_Peng_Guo_2024} in that it demonstrates the possibility of the coexistence of two squeezed ensembles, as well as switching the state of one ensemble (alignment) by influencing it with a second ensemble (orientation).
+It was shown that under the influence of spin-exchange, collective effects arise, as a result of which the atoms tend to be in one "stretched" state \cite{Happer_Tam_1977, Appelt_Ben-AmarBaranga_Young_Happer_1999} - which is also the essence of the SERF effect.
+By "stretched" we mean a state in which spin-exchange relaxation is significantly suppressed due to the predominance of atoms in the same spin state; in the case of alignment, such a state can be, for example, a superposition of states with opposite angular momentum projections.
+The present work differs fundamentally from \cite{Fortson_Heckel_1987, Klipstein_Lamoreaux_Fortson_1996, Andalkar_Warrington_Romalis_Lamoreaux_Heckel_Fortson_2002, Chen_Xiang_Jin_Xiao_Peng_Guo_2024} in that it demonstrates the possibility of the coexistence of two stretched ensembles, as well as switching the state of one ensemble (alignment) by influencing it with a second ensemble (orientation).